 The current offshore investment allowance for natural persons resident in South Africa is R10 million per calendar year per person (18 years and over).
 A husband and wife can accordingly invest R20 million per year outside of South Africa.
 Applications for larger amounts will also be considered.
+Such application will however be carefully investigated to ensure no money laundering and tax evasion.

 The income thereon does not need to be repatriated although such income and/or capital gains will be subject to the normal rules of South African tax.
 Tax clearance certificates are required before funds can be remitted.
 For amounts above R10 million, an extensive tax audit delays the process.